This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 What Is ADHD?

-The Centers for Disease Control and Prevention (CDC) states that in 2011, around 11% of children, 4-17 years of age in the U.S. were diagnosed with ADHD.
-About 19% of children who have cerebral palsy also have ADHD.[2]
+The Centers for Disease Control and Prevention (CDC) states that in 2019, around 6 million children between 3 and 17 years of age in the U.S. had ADHD.[2]

 The most common signs and symptoms of ADHD include: